Expanding your business across Europe requires more than simply translating your website.

 - Language Localization: Can messaging be adapted properly?

-A phased expansion approach (1–3 countries first) allows performance stabilization
+A phased expansion approach (1–3 countries initially) allows performance stabilization

 3. Execution Across Multiple European Markets

-The most common acquisition channels in cross-border expansion include:
+acquisition channels in cross-border expansion include search advertising,

 Search Advertising